Biography

 Recently…

-When the pandemic shuttered stages around the globe, she appeared on several filmed releases by Opera Atelier (SOMETHING RICH AND STRANGE & ANGEL), and Soundstreams Theatre (GARDEN OF VANISHED PLEASURES), created and sang OUR SONG D’HIVER with Tapestry Opera, and was seen on streams done by Boston Early Music Festival (ORFEO & LA DESCENTE D’ORPHÉE), the Mirror Visions Ensemble (MIDNIGHT MAGIC), and Thirteen Strings (DIES NATALIS), among others.
+When the pandemic shuttered stages around the globe, she appeared on several filmed releases including SOMETHING RICH AND STRANGE & ANGEL, produced by Opera Atelier, Soundstreams Theatre’s GARDEN OF VANISHED PLEASURES, which was nominated for an Opera America Digital Excellence Award, and she also created and sang OUR SONG D’HIVER presented by Tapestry Opera.
+She participated in streams done by Boston Early Music Festival (ORFEO & LA DESCENTE D’ORPHÉE), the Mirror Visions Ensemble (MIDNIGHT MAGIC), Thirteen Strings (DIES NATALIS), and the Philharmonia Baroque Orchestra (Beethoven selections).

 Opera…

 As a member of the Canadian Opera Company’s Ensemble Studio she performed Adele in FLEDERMAUS, Servilia in CLEMENZA DI TITO, and the title role in Handel’s SEMELE (studio performance).
-Her operatic credits elsewhere include Eurydice (Glück/Berlioz ORPHÉE), Despina (COSI FAN TUTTE), Thérèse (MAMELLES), Nannetta (FALSTAFF), Musetta (LA BOHÈME), the title role in Stravinsky’s ROSSIGNOL, Lauretta (GIANNI SCHICCHI), and Soeur Constance (DIALOGUES DES CARMÉLITES).
+Other beloved roles have included Despina (COSI FAN TUTTE), Thérèse (MAMELLES), Nannetta (FALSTAFF), Musetta (LA BOHÈME), the title role in Stravinsky’s ROSSIGNOL, Lauretta (GIANNI SCHICCHI), and Soeur Constance (DIALOGUES DES CARMÉLITES).

 To resist being drawn deeper and deeper into Mireille Asselin’s extraordinarily expressive world is futile.
 Her artistry is irresistible.”